 It gives you ideas for new content

 Coming up with new types of content marketing to promote a product or service can be a big challenge.
 We’re talking about long-term brainstorming.
 Sure, you can spontaneously experiment with different kinds of posts.
 However, it’s a trial-and-error process that will take a lot of time, and may end with poor results and wasted effort.

 Instead, you can monitor your competitors’ tweets and see what kind of content they post and what results they generate.
 This will give you plenty of ideas and inspiration for your own social media marketing strategy.

 The point here is not to copy others’ strategies, but to find your own unique voice based on what resonates most within your target audience.

 It helps you set your own KPIs

-Benchmarking your competitors will put things into perspective and will help you establish the key performance indicators (KPIs) that your brand needs to pursue.
+Tracking your competitors on Twitter will put things into perspective and will help you establish the key performance indicators (KPIs) that your brand needs to pursue.
 Having that bird’s-eye view is necessary to know whether your social media efforts are heading in the right direction.

 For instance, if you’d like to know how many times a day you should tweet, or which days generate the highest engagement rates, just take a look at your competitors’ Twitter activity.

 Performing a Twitter competitor analysis is a task that is often outsourced to external agencies for a hefty price.
 You can also try to do this manually, but that would take months (or more!), and the process of gathering and processing all the data would be a nightmare of utmost meticulousness.

 Thankfully, there are analysis tools that will do all that dirty work for you, and save plenty of your time and money.
 NapoleonCat’s Analytics feature is a perfect solution.